Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Differential Formula

-A differential formula provides an approximation for the change in a function's value due to a small change in its input.
-For a function V = x³, the differential dV is given by dV = 3x² dx, where dx is the small change in x.
-This formula estimates the change in volume when the cube's edge length changes slightly, using the derivative of the volume function.
+A differential formula provides an approximation of how a function changes as its input changes.
+For a function S = 6x², the differential dS can be expressed as dS = d(6x²) = 12x dx, where dx is a small change in x.
+This formula is used to estimate the change in surface area when the edge length of the cube changes by a small amount dx.

 Recommended video: